Skip to main content

 Enable anonymous login for guests

-Add this block after the previous VirtualHost to enable the anonymous login method for guests:
+Add this section after the previous VirtualHost to enable the anonymous login method for guests:

 c2s_require_encryption = false

-Note that guest.jitsi-meet.example.com is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration.
-While it is internal, you should still replace jitsi-meet.example.com with your hostname.
+Note that guest.jitsi.example.com is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration.
+While it is internal, you should still replace jitsi.example.com with your hostname.

 Jitsi Meet configuration